romanjasiek/portfolio/README.md

 - ~~Redo the `lightbox`~~
 - More `mobile optimizations`
+- Performance optimizations (maybe make a transition to Next.js?)
 - ~~Fixing the `sidebar navigation`~~
 - ~~Adding something to `receive emails` even if hosted on GitHub Pages~~